MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/get-started/walkthrough-installing-operations-manager-on-a-single-server.md

 ---
-description:
+title: Walkthrough: Installing Operations Manager on a Single Server
+author: mgoedtel
 manager: cfreemanwa
+ms.date: 2016-08-29
+ms.custom: na
+ms.prod: system-center-threshold
+ms.technology: operations-manager
 ms.topic: article
-author:  mgoedtel
-ms.prod:  system-center-threshold
-keywords:
-ms.date:  2016-06-27
-title:  Walkthrough  Installing Operations Manager on a Single Server ms.technology:  operations-manager ms.assetid:  76eb99bf-9aca-49d1-b5e7-63909fd21b13
 ---

 # Walkthrough: Installing Operations Manager on a Single Server

->Applies To: System Center 2016 Technical Preview - Operations Manager
+>Applies To: System Center 2016 - Operations Manager

-This walkthrough guides you through an installation of System Center 2016 Technical Preview - Operations Manager on a single server.
+This walkthrough guides you through an installation of System Center 2016 - Operations Manager on a single server.
 The features installed include the following:

 -   Management server